outlearn-content/angular/sections/step_11.md

 arguments.
 The Phone service declared a dependency on the `$resource` service.

-The `$resource` service makes it easy to create a [RESTful][restful] client with just a few lines of code.
+The `$resource` service makes it easy to create a RESTful client with just a few lines of code.
 This client can then be used in our application, instead of the lower-level $http service.

 __`app/js/app.js`.__